catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 I choose to use the `name`, because it is shorter.
 To find the element we use the `findElement` method specifying by which `attribute` it should search.
-In our case it searches `by name` which should be equal to ‘q’.
+In our case it searches by `name` which should be equal to `q`.
 Also we use the `sendKeys` method which types in our editable field the value “weather in Chisinau”.
 {% highlight java %}
 driver.findElement(By.name("q")).sendKeys("weather in Chisinau");
 {% endhighlight %}

-To press the `Enter` key we also need to inspect button `Google Search` (the same procedure as above).
+To press the `Enter` key we also need to inspect the `Google Search` button (the same procedure as above).

 ![_config.yml]({{ site.baseurl }}/images/Selenium-weather14.PNG)

-To click on it we use the ```click``` method :
+To click it we use the ```click``` method :

 {% highlight java %}
 driver.findElement(By.name("btnK")).click();